Select Page

 Vitamin D3 and K2: Do You Actually Need Both?

 Disclosure: This article contains affiliate links.
-As a registered Nutritionist, I only recommend evidence-based products.
-Purchasing via links may earn me a small commission at no extra cost to you.
+The products featured here are limited to ones that meet an evidence-based threshold, and purchasing through a link may earn a small commission at no extra cost to you.

 The Short Answer

 Vitamin D3 alone is well-supported for preventing or correcting deficiency and for normal bone and muscle function.
-For most people, it’s an entirely reasonable supplement choice.[7][8][9]
+For most people, it is an entirely reasonable supplement choice[7][8][9].

-Adding K2 is backed by plausible biology, particularly if you’re taking higher D3 doses, have cardiovascular risk factors, or are postmenopausal and thinking about bone health.[1][5][6]
+Adding K2 is backed by plausible biology, particularly if you are taking higher D3 doses, have cardiovascular risk factors, or are postmenopausal and thinking about bone health[1][5][6].

 That said, the evidence for K2 specifically, and for the cardiovascular benefits of the D3 + K2 combo in particular, is promising rather than definitive.
 The best clinical trials so far show mixed or neutral primary outcomes[3][4].